krestfield/docs/certdog/acme.md

 <img src=".\images\image-20260130112207104.png" alt="image-20260130112207104" style="zoom:67%;" />

 The IP Address indicates the client IP address.
 The contact details are provided by the user when running the client.
-If EAB is used, the contact details are extract from the user that the initial EAB key are associated with (see External Account Binding below).
+If EAB is used, the contact details are extract from the user that the initial EAB key are associated with (see External Account Binding below)

 <br>

 ## External Account Binding

 Use this if you want to pre-authorise clients, assigning the authorisation to an existing certdog user.
 Note that as an EAB key is associated with a user, the user must be present in certdog.
-The account can be local, Active Directory or Entra ID based.
+The account can be local, Active Directory or Entra ID based

 When EAB is enabled, only clients with a valid Key and Key Identifier will be permitted to create an ACME account on the server.
 This setting is per service i.e. one ACME service endpoint may require EAB, whilst another may allow auto account creation with no pre-authorisation